MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 This allows for a quick test run of NoSpherA2 on a structure, to obtain a rapid assessment of what happens and eliminate basic errors before setting up more time-consuming runs.

 ## Work
-This is where one works on a structure; with these settings, it is possible to evaluate, for example, whether constraints or restraints are necessary.
+This button is used when working on a structure with NoSpherA2; with these settings, it is possible to evaluate, for example, whether constraints or restraints are necessary.

 ## Final
-When all settings are finalized, a final NoSpherA2 job is run, which can take a long time, since it will continue until everything is completely settled.
+When all settings are finalized, a final NoSpherA2 job is run by clicking this button.
+The final job can take a long time, since it is generally run with a large basis set and continues until everything is completely settled.

 # NoSpherA2 Options
 All the settings required for the calculation of the .tsc file are found under this tool tab.